CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 experiment = Experiment(ws, experiment_name)
 ```

-Let's load our dataset and split it into a train and test set (this time, we didn't get pre-prepared data sets):
+Let's load our dataset and split it into a train and test set (this time, we didn't use a pre-prepared data sets):

 ```python
 from sklearn.datasets import load_boston